-There is a lot of work that goes into carefully crafting a sound.
-Everything from mixing the instrument tracks to EQing vocals, it can be a long process but well worth it when you come out the other end with the perfect mix.
+It can be a LONG process, but well worth it when you come out the other end with the perfect mix.

 What is EQing vocals?
 And why is it so important?
-That is what we are going to look at in this guide to how to EQ vocals.
+That’s what we’re going to look at in this guide on how to EQ vocals.

-To EQ vocals are the process by which a producer enhances the vocals.
-This is done to give the vocals the best quality sound for whatever environment it is played in or to improve the tracks ending sound.
+To EQ vocals is the process by which a producer enhances the vocals.
+This is done to give the vocals the BEST QUALITY SOUND for whatever environment it is played in or to improve the track’s ending sound.

 Every aspect of the song must come together, and the vocals play a vital role in that.
-There are a lot of great tips and tricks you can use to craft the perfect vocal and so let’s get into those to start with.
+There are a lot of great tips and tricks you can use to craft the perfect vocal, so let’s get right down to it.

 Like with every aspect of music, there are always industry tricks and techniques you can use to ensure that you get the best quality sound possible.

-Here are some of the best tips for how to EQ vocals:
+Here are some of the best tips to EQ vocals:

 Once you have this, choose the room, the mic, the setup, and the treatment that will herald the sound you are looking for.
-This will give you an excellent foundation to be able to utilize the following tips and techniques.
+This will give you an excellent foundation to utilize the following tips and techniques.

-You want your vocal tracks to sound natural, and that is done by not being trigger happy with the EQ.
+You want your vocal track to sound natural, and that is done by not being trigger-happy with the EQ.

 A good rule of thumb is that you will want to cut when trying to improve the sound and boost when you want to augment or tweak the sound.

-This is true with any form of EQ manipulation.
+This is true with any form of vocal EQ manipulation.

-Start with the room noise, then the vocals and then you can boost your heart’s content.
+Start with the room noise, then the vocals, and then you can boost to your heart’s content.
 If you use this method, you will end up with a killer track and vocals that sing.

-(P.S.
-Make sure you cut before you begin the compression process.
-Then you can boost to round out the process.)
+NOTE: Make sure you cut before you begin the compression process.
+Then you can boost to round out the process.

-Typically, the vocalists range lands somewhere in the range of 120 Hz- 20KHz (except for male vocalists that have that deep baritone timber).
-When you look at that range you can easily see that a majority of the low end is all environment noise and rumble.
+Typically, a vocalist’s range lands somewhere in the range of 120 Hz- 20KHz (except for male vocalists that have that deep baritone timber).
+When you look at that range, you can easily see that a majority of the low end is all environment noise and rumble.

-If your vocals go the opposite way and sound a bit brittle, then try fixing it (after compression as we talked about above) by decreasing the frequency by a small amount.
+If your vocals go the opposite way and sound a bit brittle, then try fixing it (after compression, as we talked about above) by decreasing the frequency range by a small amount.

-When you get a bunch of sounds together, it may sound like a big heaping pile of … mud!
-That is because many of the tracks, both vocal and instrumental will fall in the same range.
+When you get a bunch of sounds together, it may sound like a big heaping pile of… MUD!
+That is because many of the instrument and vocal tracks will fall in the same range.